-Basically, I just love this little moment in the film and this is my excuse to post it here.
-See how Jähn describes Germany as ‘a very small country’ when seen from space, and hold on to that image when you compare with the grand notions of (for example) the Portuguese empire.
+I love this little moment in the film and this is any excuse to show off the scene.
+See how Jähn describes Germany as ‘a very small country’ when seen from space.
+It’s a modest vision, with no aspirations to anything beyond a community of kindness and acceptance, there’s no hatred there.

 I’ve still got an unfinished file in my drafts folder which I started after visiting Luxembourg in 2018.
-I was trying to understand the benefits received by Luxembourgish citizens, all funded through… extracting money from workers in other countries.
+I was trying to understand the benefits received by Luxembourgish citizens, all funded through… extracting wealth from workers in other countries.
 The banks and the oil companies have their headquarters around the Bourbon Plateau, and the local residents get free public transport.
 It’s a strange kind of social democracy, where the financial corporations dominate society, and the people continue to enjoy relatively generous social provisions.

 The difference with the former socialist countries is that their welfare systems were built through honest work.
 They never had to deploy their armies in order to uphold the profits of their multinational corporations.
 They didn’t have global financial institutions on hand to enforce debts against their former colonies.
 What they achieved was the product of their own efforts alone.

 Blue Labour came around the first time after a Labour defeat, in a period of weightlessness when all the strategists and ‘political science’ professors were grasping for the next popular thing.
 Regardless of the theoretical justifications, it’s useful to trace where that movement actually went.
 I admired some figures of the left who once argued on very democratic grounds for an English parliament.
 It was surprising to find them converted into cynical anti-communists, with columns in Sp!ked Magazine.
 Some of them joined the Brexit Party, others signed up with of the new ‘Workers Party’.
 Chuka Umunna was a Blue Labour supporter before he joined the

 Independent Group Change UK Liberal Democrats.
 Giles Fraser is a Tory now, along with many others.
 These figures tried to articulate a politics which was heavy on patriotic convictions, but their committment to socialism turned out very ambiguous.